Hardware review: WD My Book Pro Edition II

 Updates

-Updated 10/30/07: It turns out the cooling problems with my drive weren’t normal.
+❗ Updated 10/30/07: It turns out the cooling problems with my drive weren’t normal.
 After calling WD Support a second time, I was offered an RMA.
 They sent out a replacement drive to me via 2-day Fedex, free of charge, and let me keep my old drive for a month while I transferred my photos over to the new drive.
 During that month, I worked exclusively on the new drive, to make sure that it wouldn’t overheat and shut off anymore.
 While it goes into “hairdryer mode” once in a blue moon, the fan speed always returns to “low speed”, which is barely audible, and the drive never shuts off.
 Whatever problems existed in the earlier builds of this drive, WD fixed them, and the new drives work just fine.
 If you’re having cooling problems with your My Book Pro, I encourage you to contact WD Support and see if you can exchange it.

-Updated 12/03/07: I’ve just arranged to receive my 2nd replacement drive from WD via RMA.
+❗ Updated 12/03/07: I’ve just arranged to receive my 2nd replacement drive from WD via RMA.
 While I like the consistently high level of customer support they provide, I have to point out that there are manufacturing defects that still haven’t been ironed out.
 While my first drive, the one I purchased from a store, only overheated, and worked okay otherwise, the replacement drive had three problems.
 It also overheated, although less often than the original drive.
 Its Firewire 400 connector didn’t work.
 I tried different cables, to no avail.
 The computer just didn’t see it while it could see other Firewire drives just fine.
 Most importantly, it kept crashing my iMac every time I connected it.
 Not right away, but within minutes or less than an hour, it would crash the system so badly that I’d have to reset it.
-I’d get the standard Apple dimmed screen with a message that asked me to reset the computer.
+I’d get the standard Apple screen of death with a message that asked me to reset the computer.
 When I’d look at the logs, they’d always point to the USB as the problem for the crash, and the only drive I had connected via USB was the My Book Pro.
 Let’s hope this third drive that WD will send me will finally work properly.

-Updated 12/13/07: As stated at the top of this post, DO NOT buy this drive, for the reasons already detailed.
+❗ Updated 12/13/07: As stated at the top of this post, DO NOT buy this drive, for the reasons already detailed.
 I am NOT alone in having problems with this drive.
 Many Mac users are having the same problems with it, and you can see this by doing a search on the Apple forums for “My Book Western Digital“.

 The drive also DOES NOT work as advertised.
 The specs say it works with USB, Firewire 400 and Firewire 800, but it DOES NOT work with Firewire 400.
 I have not had the chance to test it with Firewire 800, so I can’t speak about that, but I know for sure that Apple computers cannot see it when connected through Firewire 400.
 It does work with USB, but it tends to crash Apple computers when connected to them through that protocol.
 Trust me on that last bit, I’ve checked the error logs every time and confirmed it reliably — it’ll crash my iMac, which runs Leopard (the latest Mac OS X), when connected through USB, while other USB or Firewire drives can connect just fine and have no problems.
 Have a look at this article of mine for a video of the crashes it causes, and for photos of the damaged drives that WD sends out as replacements.